AILET Vs LSAT India

 AILET Vs LSAT India - Primary difference

-LSAT India is an Indian version of the globally popular LSAT conducted by the Law School Admission Council (LSAC).
+LSAT India is an Indian version of the globally popular LSAT which is conducted by the Law School Admission Council (LSAC).
 In India, the conducting body is Pearson VUE.
-The scores of LSAT India 2020 are shared with all LSAT India participating institutes in the country.
+The scores of LSAT India 2021 are shared with all LSAT India participating institutes in the country.

 When it comes to law courses, if a candidate opts for LSAT India, he/she will have a variety of law courses at both undergraduate and postgraduate levels, while, in case of AILET, candidates can opt for only BA LLB and LLM course, depending upon the eligibility prescribed by the authorities.